Upgraded North Dakota Tornado Ends EF-5 Drought

 Wind gusts in North Dakota and Minnesota (as well as northern South Dakota) were impressive, many over hurricane strength.
 A wake-low also developed behind the leading edge, producing severe strength winds (58+ mph) in some locations for over an hour!

-Bemidji, Minnesota was hit particularly hard in the overnight hours as a intense bout of winds moved through the area, with a tornado potentially embedded in the circulation.
+Bemidji, Minnesota, was hit particularly hard in the overnight hours as an intense bout of winds moved through the area, with a tornado potentially embedded in the circulation.
 The Bemidji Regional Airport reported a gust to 106 mph, with widespread damage reported in the area.

-This was one of many severe weather events that pushed North Dakota to breaking their yearly tornado record.
+This was one of many severe weather events that pushed North Dakota to break their yearly tornado record.

 All Weather News